-Fraser Health's year to date performance of 209.1 is not meeting the internally-set target of 160.0.
-The year over year chart shows more patients waited for an inpatient bed in this year compared to the previous year.
-Five of our hospitals (Delta, Eagle Ridge, Fraser Canyon, Mission and Peace Arch) continue to meet their targets.
-We anticipate that we will see significant improvement in the volume of patients admitted in our Emergency Departments awaiting inpatient beds as we navigate the current CoVID situation.
-The unprecedented reduction in Emergency visits and admissions means that we are able to efficiently move our patients from the Emergency Department to appropriate ward beds.
+Our year-to-date 2020/21 performance of 53.7 is meeting the internally-set target of 160.0.
+The anticipated improvement in the volume of patients admitted in our Emergency Departments as a result of the COVID 19 situation resulted in a 75% reduction in the number of patients awaiting inpatient beds during the first 2 periods.
+The unprecedented reduction in Emergency visits and admissions means that we have been able to efficiently move our patients from the Emergency Department to appropriate ward beds.